EmilieYZhang/personal-portfolio/README.md

 Week 2 and onwards, this repository was forked from the original repo for customization of a personal portfolio and using production engineering best practices to host, scale, CI/CD and troubleshoot the application.

 In addition, this portfolio is hosted on a CentOS Stream 8 Oracle VPS instance.
-Accessible at: https://emiliezhang.duckdns.org/

 #### Tech stack
 __Backend:__ Flask Python, Jinja, json, Google Maps API, MySQL database, POST/GET/DELETE endpoints